texastribune/dot/README.md

 This app is semantically versioned and uses the [`release-it`](https://github.com/release-it/release-it) package to create releases.
 You must have the proper repository permissions as well as the `GITHUB_TOKEN=<personal access token>` in your terminal environment.

+The `master` branch represents the current major version.
+All new releases, save patches to previous releases, should be made from `master`.
+The `next` branch represents the next major version.
+All pre-releases for the next major version should be made from this branch.

 ## Deploying to production

 We recommended building an image from the included Dockerfile, then running that image inside a container on the production server.
 For more information about how to do this, please contact agibson@texastribune.org.